 The Notes: Star anise.
 Surprisingly light for a gourmand, this candle smells like a slightly nutty, fresh almond pastry.

 The Notes: Almonds, red amber, and florals.
 Perfect to create a refined, sophisticated setting.
 It's creamy, slightly nutty, and perfectly sweet.

 The Notes: Tonka bean, vanilla, dried fruits, tobacco blossom, and cocoa.
 Creamy, rich, warm, and comforting, this scent is like a warm, comforting embrace.

 The Notes: Honey, Cocobolo wood, and amber.
 Warm, cozy, sweet, and delightful, just like a spoonful of golden dripping honey.

-Citrus fragrances are marked by their clean, fresh, uplifting scents.
+Citrus fragrances are marked by their fresh, uplifting scents.
 It often smells herbaceous, and thus, aromatic.
-As a result, they can be quite uplifting an rejuvenating, reminiscent of the summer sunshine or a really good morning yoga class.
+As a result, they can be quite uplifting and rejuvenating, reminiscent of summer sunshine or a really good morning yoga class.

 The Notes: Bergamot lemon, green fig, guaiac wood (from the palo santo tree), and vetivert.
 This candle smells like a Mediterranean vacation.

 The Notes: Grapefruit, floral jasmine, cedar, and cardamom.
 Just spray your room with a few spritzes and you'll transform the room into a fresh, slightly spicy sanctuary.

 The Notes: Peppercorn, ginger, grapefruit, and tanned leather.
 It's pretty dry and quite a bit spicier than the other citrus examples if you want to try something light yet intriguing.

 The Notes: Lime, peppery basil, and white thyme—in a word, zesty.

 Floral perfumes are probably the most traditional and popular scents.
-For a classic example, look no further than the Classic Chanel No. 5.
-Rose is a good one for this, if you want something light and familiar yet not stuffy or overwhelmingly old-fashioned.
-Slightly sweet and sugary, classic romantic scents, they range in intensity.
+For a classic example, look no further than Chanel No. 5.
+Rose is a good one for this, if you want something light and familiar, yet not stuffy or overwhelmingly old-fashioned.
+Slightly sweet and sugary, classic romantic scents, floral scents range in intensity.

-The Notes: Centafolia rose and Rosa Damascena.
+The Notes: Centifolia rose and Damask rose.
 It truly smells like a rose that's been freshly plucked from the garden.

-he Notes: Rosewater, violet, morello cherry, rice powder, and orris butter.
-It was inspired by that iconic, nostalgic lipstick-smell from the '80s, though the floral notes are most dominant.
+The Notes: Rosewater, violet, morello cherry, rice powder, and orris butter.
+It was inspired by that iconic, nostalgic lipstick-smell from the '80s, though its floral notes are most dominant.